james-carl-git/helium-miner-software/README.md

 ![Outdoor 5v regulator](outdoor_5v_regulator.png)

 2. Replace with regulator capable of at least 3 amps output.
 I prefer using a DC to DC buck converter that is adjustable, allowing me to overvoltage slightly to 5.1 volts.
 Doesn't really matter which one, LM2596 and MP1584EN are easy to find.
-Adjust before soldering to PCB
+Adjust voltage before soldering to PCB.
 3. Connect voltage regulator to GND, 12V, and 5V PCB circuits.
 I found the following locations easy to solder to.

 For outdoor, I soldered to the 12V and 5V capacitors:
 ![Outdoor solder points](outdoor_new_regulator.png)

-For indoor, I soldered to the 12V barrel plug (red wire is 12V, greed wire is ground), and the 5V capacitor (yellow wire).
+For indoor, I soldered to the 12V barrel plug (red wire is 12V, green wire is ground), and the 5V capacitor (yellow wire).
 ![Indoor solder points](indoor_new_regulator.PNG)

 4. Secure wires and voltage regulator to prevents shorts.